- How To Use

 TWIN Assortment Contains 100 Travel Models (200 brushes)

 20 for each of the 5 shapes and sizes.

-Staino’s patented dual-ended travel models feature stackable aerated caps for better control and greater reach.
-Convenient for at-home and on-the-go use, Travel Models are available in boxes of 36 and an assortment of 100.
+Staino’s patented dual-ended TWINS feature stackable aerated caps for better control and greater reach.
+Convenient for at-home and on-the-go use, TWINS are available in boxes of 36 and an assortment of 100.

 WHY ARE STAINO INTERDENTAL BRUSHES UNIQUE?